 A jockstrap holds an abdominal guard in place.
 It’s considered essential by some as the guard should fit perfectly if it’s going to do its job.

 A helmet can protect and help batsmen, the wicket keeper and other close in fielders to avoid head injuries.
-Clubs may supply helmets but more players are choosing their own to make sure of a good fit.
+Clubs may supply helmets but more players are choosing their own helmet to make sure of a good fit.

 Also known as leg guards, these are worn at the front of the legs to protect the shins and knees.
 Pads will extend above the knee and carry strong padding to avoid injury when the ball makes contact.
+Find out more about the types of cricket pads in our complete guide.

 Batting gloves are essential for all players while wicket keepers have their own, specific equipment.
 They are designed to protect the hands and fingers while in play.